yagosys/202301/userguide/010-eks/demo_macvlan.md

 EOF
 ```

-use docker build to build image, and push to image repository
+here we use docker build to build image, and push to image repository
+replace the repo with your own repo.

 ```
 repo="interbeing/kubectl-cfos:latest"
 docker build . -t $repo; docker push $repo
 ```
 - ### the bash script

+the script.sh file also provided as an example for your reference. you can improve it.

 ```
 cat <<EOF >script.sh